-Once you arrive home, the items are dumped into an unlimited shared household inventory, but there is a danger of thieves breaking in and stealing from the common pool.
+Once home, you can dump the items into an unlimited shared household inventory, but there is a danger of thieves breaking in and stealing from the common pool.
 The safest way to store something is on your person.

 As realistic as this is, the game’s stacking mechanism is distinctly unrealistic.
 A single cigarette takes up the same amount of space as ten cigarettes; and a single cigarette also takes up the same amount of space as two pieces of lumber.
 While it doesn’t make a ton of practical sense, it forces an added layer of strategy into selecting which items to bring home with you.
 If you badly need fertilizer, but only found one unit of fertilizer, is it better to fill that space in your inventory with ten units of water, even if you don’t need them right now?

 Balancing happiness against wealth

 The game forces you into multiple decisions where a sympathetic action grants contentedness.
 Give valuable medications and food to two children with a sick mother, and eventually the mother returns and offers you coffee beans as thanks.
 It’s a lopsided deal, but it greatly boosts your character’s emotional well-being.

 Conversely, the game’s crushing resource management becomes easy if you’re willing to steal and extra easy if you’re willing to kill.
 But your character’s morale will plummet, sometimes down to the point where they are so depressed they cannot move or do anything.
 They can even abandon the house, taking valuable resources with them, if pushed past their ethical limits.
 Characters who survive without enough positive interactions may commit suicide or slip into depravity in the epilogue.